 Prepare the review document, including as much information as possible -

 - job description

 - input provided by key clients and colleagues

 - records of disciplinary action

 Consider the question: “What can I do to help the employee do the job better and achieve developmental goals?”

 In preparing for the review conversation, you will be completing a form which generally involves rating an employee’s work using a rating scale.

-Managers and supervisors of non-represented staff should use the Performance Evaluation and Planning (PEP) forms.
+Managers and supervisors of non-represented staff should use the Performance Management forms.
 Managers and supervisors of represented staff should use the current forms approved by their respective bargaining units.
 Sample forms for represented staff are also available on the Forms page.